-The structure of this article follows the history of our work, driven by the development and evaluation of conceptual frameworks and prototype systems.
+The structure of this chapter follows the history of our work, driven by the development and evaluation of conceptual frameworks and prototype systems.
 In Section 2, the term design rationale is characterized.
-In Section 3, we discuss issue-based information systems (IBIS) and Procedural Hierarchy of Issues (PHI), two frameworks for representing argumentation.
+In Section 3, we discuss Issue-Based Information Systems (IBIS) and Procedural Hierarchy of Issues (PHI), two frameworks for representing argumentation.
 We show that IBIS has fundamental problems.
 IBIS represents neither dependency relationships between issues nor nondeliberated issues.
 PHI is a variant of IBIS that remedies these problems.
 In the past, argumentation has been considered in isolation from the activity of solution construction.
 The major breakthrough in our thinking, based on observing the shortcomings of the two isolated approaches, was the realization that argumentation must be integrated into the context of construction.
-In Section 4, we describe approaches to devising tools for construction to reduce the transformation distance from application domain to implementation domain by supporting human problemdomain communication.
+In Section 4, we describe approaches to devising tools for construction to reduce the transformation distance from application domain to implementation domain by supporting human problem-domain communication.
 In Section 5, we discuss integrated design environments that unify construction and argumentation.
-The theoretical basis for this integration is Schön's theory of reflection in action.
+The theoretical basis for this integration is Schön's theory of reflection-in-action.
 In Section 6, we describe current and future work on adaptive and reusable domain-oriented issue bases, enriched catalogs, and improved representations of the task at hand.

-Throughout the article, we use the JANUS system (Fischer, McCall, & Morch, 1989a, 1989b) as an object to think with.
-The article discusses aspects of the JANUS system only as they are relevant to our theme; details about JANUS can be found in the references provided.
+Throughout the chapter, we use the JANUS system (Fischer, McCall, & Morch, 1989a, 1989b) as an "object-to-think-with."
+The chapter discusses aspects of the JANUS system only as they are relevant to our theme; details about JANUS can be found in the given references.